anaballe/Clustering_Weather_Dataset/README.md

-# Cluster Analysis on a Weather Dataset using K-Means Clustering Algorithm Using Spark Execution Engine over a Databricks Cluster
+# Cluster Analysis on a Weather Dataset to identify different Weather patterns using K-Means Clustering Algorithm Using Spark Execution Engine over a Databricks Cluster

  I have performed cluster analysis on the ​minute-weather.csv ​ dataset using the k-means algorithm.
 This dataset contains weather measurements such as